 The LSETI, LADDI, LSUBI, LMULI, LDIVI, LCMPI, LUDIVI, LUCMPI, and LTSTI instructions read the byte following the opcode as an 8-bit signed integer, convert the value to long integer, and then perform the operation.
 It's a convenient way to work with constants or data values that are signed 8-bit values.
-The following example adds the byte variable dataByte to the Total register on the uM-FPU.
+The following example adds the lower 8 bits of variable dataByte to the Total register on the FPU.